 One of the mysteries of the English language finally explained.

-Paper of a kind traditionally handmade in Japan, typically from vegetable fibres such as mulberry bark and without being sized, used for art and craft work.‘an impression of the first state printed on Japanese paper’count noun ‘Japanese papers contain long fibres which make them very strong’
+Paper of a kind traditionally handmade in Japan, typically from vegetable fibers such as mulberry bark and without being sized, used for art and craft work.

 - ‘There will be an exhibition informing all about paper such as paper history and technology, workshops on paper recycling, examples of Japanese paper art called Origami, and Chinese lanterns and kites.’